Mazhar1-2/portfolio/index.md

 ## Experience

 **Graduate Research Student (_Jun 2021 - Present_)**
 - Analyzed Birds and climate data to fit and validate predictive models in Python, achieving a high R2 value of 0.90.
 These Models predicted the population decline of some bird species across North America.
+The left figure displays the estimated probability distribution of the American Robin across the United States for the year 2022, as predicted by the model.
+The figure on the right illustrates the difference in probabilities between the years 2022 and 1971.
+In this comparison, the red regions highlight areas of negative change, indicating a decline in the population of the American Robin over the past decades.
 <img src="images/CCC.png?raw=true"/>